+No Named Author.
 Some sources you may wish to use will not have a named author.
 In those cases, in the text of the paper you will need to cite a shortened version of the article title, enclosed in quotation marks.
+Let's say you were reading the New York Times and found an article entitled, "Poll

-Let's say you were reading the New York Times and found an article entitled, "Poll Finds Americans' Priorities Shifting in the New Millennium" with no author identified.
+Finds Americans' Priorities Shifting in the New Millennium" with no author identified.
 Here is what the in-text citation would look like for that source:

-A new poll suggests that Americans are more concerned about national security than they are about the economy ("Poll Finds," 2007).
+Even six years after 9/11, a national poll found that Americans were still far more concerned about national security than they were about the economy ("Poll Finds," 2007).